Renaissance (Beyoncé album): Promotion and release

+Beyoncé originally intended to release Cowboy Carter (2024) as the first installment of her trilogy project, but explained that "with the pandemic, there was too much heaviness in the world", and so released Renaissance first, because "[people] deserved to dance."

 Beyoncé began to tease a new album on June 7, 2022, by removing her profile picture from all of her social media platforms.
 Four days later, the text "What is a B7?" appeared on the homepage of the singer's official website.
-Fans noticed that the website also had placeholders for her upcoming seventh and eighth studio albums.
+Fans noticed that the website also had a placeholder for "B8", interpreted as referencing an eighth studio album.
 Beyoncé officially announced the album and released the pre-sale for Renaissance on her website and digital streaming platforms the following day.

 After first joining TikTok in December 2021, Beyoncé posted her first video, a compilation of people (including American rapper Cardi B) "dancing, vibing, and singing along" to Renaissance's lead single, "Break My Soul", on July 14, 2022.
 Further, she made her entire catalog available for use on the platform, attracting significant media attention.
 Two days before the scheduled release, on July 27, the album arrived in retailers in France and eventually leaked onto the Internet.

 The album was released on July 29, 2022.
-Upon the album's release, Beyoncé posted a note on her website revealing that Renaissance is the first part of a three-act project that she recorded over the past three years, during the COVID-19 pandemic.
+Upon the album's release, Beyoncé posted a note on her website revealing that Renaissance is the first part of a trilogy project that she recorded over the past three years, during the COVID-19 pandemic.

-Critics noted that Renaissance had a more conventional rollout than a number of Beyoncé’s previous albums, which were all surprise releases.
-The New York Times wrote that the album’s rollout reflected its throwback themes and music, with Beyoncé eschewing an exclusive digital release and instead releasing elaborate vinyl and CD packages.
+Critics opined that Renaissance appeared to be getting a more conventional rollout than a number of Beyoncé's previous albums, which were surprise releases, an approach Beyoncé herself was credited with popularizing.
+The New York Times wrote that the album's rollout reflected its throwback themes and music, with Beyoncé eschewing an exclusive digital release and instead releasing elaborate vinyl and CD packages.
 This ushered in a revival of CD sales, according to Billboard.

+However, despite Beyoncé's decision to forego a surprise release, Renaissances rollout quickly proved to be unconventional and disruptive in several other ways.
+Beyoncé kept her public appearances to a minimum, foregoing interviews and promotional efforts, and mostly keeping her communication limited to subtle clues, Easter eggs, and messages placed throughout her online media.
+She also completely avoided promotional live performances for the album until the Renaissance World Tour.
+Her only other performance following the album's release was a private concert at Atlantis The Royal, Dubai in January 2023, but, despite anticipation, the set list did not contain any material from Renaissance.
+Most notably, Beyoncé has eschewed a traditional release schedule for music videos.
+As of now, there are no official music videos available to accompany the songs from the album as part of its promotional efforts.